Offer Offer

 Table of Contents

 Moreover, they might need to make a list for reporting purposes.
 However, getting that data is easier said than done, not to mention the extra time spent re-enabling the accounts.
-Not to worry, as in this writeup, we give clear-cut instructions on identifying all those who can’t access their AD account.
-Let’s start by listing down all possible reasons why users cannot login AD.
+Not to worry, as in this write-up, we give clear-cut instructions on identifying all those who can’t access their AD account.
+Let’s start with the most straightforward method that involves the cmd interface.

-How to Find Locked Out Accounts in Active Directory with Command Line Queries
+Find Which User Account Keeps Getting Locked Out of Active Directory with Command Line Queries

 Two of the native code formats are the command line and PowerShell, both of which are available at the admin level for checking user account access.
 Here is the command line query to check for locked accounts in AD.